rikki3/net-scrape-downloader/README.md

 # net-scrape-downloader
-Classes for scraping configured domain and xpath's URLs and making HTTP requests to download content
+C# classes for scraping configured domain and xpath's URLs and making HTTP requests to download content